easilok/boardgames-catalog/CONTRIBUTING-GAMES.md

 is used to specific features of the website:

 - The **title** property sets what names the game on the list pages.
 It also sets the title of the boardgame own page.
-- The **featured_image** sets the image that will be present on the list pages, identifying the game, and when viewing the game page.
-This image should be added to the `static/resources/games` folder, following the same name convention as the boardgame file.
+- The **featured_image** sets the image that gives a visual cue of the gameplay and will be rendered on the list pages.
+This image should be included in the boardgame folder created and named appropriately.
 - The **mode** property defines if it is a *cooperative* or *competitive* game.
 It is used for tagging the game in list pages.
 - The **difficulty** property defines if it is a *low*, *medium* or *high* difficulty game.
 It is used for tagging the game in list pages (refer to the game [bgg](https://boardgamegeek.com) page find an appropriate value).
 - The **duration** property defines the average duration of the gameplay.
 It is used for tagging the game in list pages .